Khalifa bin Hamad Al Thani (born 1991): Education

-Al Thani previously owned a Ferrari LaFerrari painted in yellow, infamously caught on video in 2015 street racing in Beverly Hills, California.
-The story was covered by local news.

-Career
+Security positions

 Al Thani is an officer in the Qatari internal security service.
-He is also Commander of Security Operations for the 2022 FIFA World Cup.
+He was also Commander of Security Operations for the 2022 FIFA World Cup.

-Al-Duhail SC
+Personal life

+Al Thani is a car collector.
+He frequently has his cars shipped to cities around the world for vacation.

 In December 2019, Al Thani was elected as the new president of Al-Duhail SC.

+In 2020, there was an outstanding warrant for Al Thani's arrest in California for failure to appear in court following a traffic violation.
+California Highway Patrol officers detained Al Thani and cited him for speeding (130 mph).
+In a criminal complaint, L.A. prosecutors alleged he was driving recklessly.